Tinkerforge/doc/en/source/Product_Overview.rst

 Product Overview
 ----------------

-There are four different types of hardware components:
+Our products are divided into four different categories:

 * :ref:`Bricks <product_overview_bricks>`:
   Stackable microcontroller boards for sensing and controlling.